 ResultsBy Mayo Clinic staff

-If your breast biopsy reveals normal results or benign breast changes, ask your doctor whether both your radiologist and pathologist agree on the findings.
-Sometimes the opinions of these two experts don't match — for instance, your radiologist may find that your mammogram results suggest breast cancer but your pathology report reveals normal breast tissue.
-In this case, you may need more testing and, possibly, surgery to further evaluate the area.
+If your breast biopsy reveals normal results or benign breast change, your doctor will need to see if the radiologist and pathologist agree on the findings.
+Sometimes the opinions of these two experts differ.
+For instance, your radiologist may find that your mammogram results suggest breast cancer or precancer, but your pathology report reveals normal breast tissue.
+In this case, you may need more surgery to obtain more tissue to further evaluate the area.

 If your pathology report says that breast cancer is present, it will include information about the cancer itself, such as what type of breast cancer you have and additional information, such as whether the cancer is hormone receptor positive or negative.
 You and your doctor can then develop a treatment plan that best suits your needs.

 - Esserman LJ, et al. Breast biopsy. http://www.uptodate.com/home.
 Accessed June 4, 2013.

 - For women facing a breast biopsy.
 American Cancer Society. http://www.cancer.org/treatment/understandingyourdiagnosis/examsandtestdescriptions/forwomenfacingabreastbiopsy/index.
 Accessed June 4, 2013.